-Take your time and wander through the West Farm (perhaps wandering into the Outdoor Classroom or by the Composting Toilet, and then head to the large field to the east.)
+Take your time and wander through the West Farm (perhaps wandering into the Outdoor Classroom or by the Composting Toilet) As you approach the large field, head to your right first.

-As you continue across the field, read below to learn more about the history that led to the creation of the East Farm.
+Head east across Hammer Throw Field, and read below to learn more about the history that led to the creation of the East Farm.

 The following excerpt is adapted from Adam Long’s 2012 thesis:

 Wishing to expand and formalize the Farm’s boundaries, a group of professors met with President David Oxtoby and other college administrators and grounds supervisors at the Farm in late 2005.
 This group also proposed allocating a new space for Professor Hazlett’s first “Farms and Gardens” class which was being offered during the upcoming spring 2006 semester.
 This proposed location was originally an empty plot of land with a young fruit tree grove surreptitiously planted by students in 2004.
 Final decisions about the matter were postponed until students returned in the spring.
 A follow up meeting with students, faculty, and administrators in January 2006 ended with the understanding that the original Farm boundaries would be maintained and space would be allocated for Professor Hazlett’s course.